Cray-HPE/docs-csm/operations/iuf/IUF.md

 For more information on the Install and Upgrade Observability Framework, refer to [Install and Upgrade Observability Framework](../observability/Observability.md).

-## Deleting Products installed with IUF
+## Deleting products installed with IUF

 To help the CSM administrator in clearing the cray-product-catalog of unused product version entries which were installed